squidgy617/BrawlInstallerPlugins/README.md

 ## Setup
 For initial installation, you should download the release manually and extract the contents to your BrawlCrate installation's "BrawlAPI" folder.
 After initial installation, you can set this repo as a subscription in BrawlCrate by navigating to Tools > Settings > Updater, clicking "Manage Subscriptions", and pasting this link: https://github.com/squidgy617/BrawlInstallerPlugins.
 If you set this up in BrawlCrate, the plugins will update automatically when you launch BrawlCrate.

-**NOTE:** It is **_strongly recommended_** that you back up your build's files before installing mods with these plugins.
-While the plugins try to do everything without creating issues in your build, I cannot guarantee you will not run into issues, especially if you configure your settings incorrectly.
+**NOTE:** While the plugins create backups of your files during execution, I do recommend that you back up your build's files before installing mods with these plugins.
+While the plugins try to do everything without creating issues in your build, they do not clean up loose files added and I cannot guarantee you will not run into issues, especially if you configure your settings incorrectly.
 I recommend setting up a git repository for your build [like this template](https://github.com/jlambert360/PPlus-Build-Template) for an easy method of source control.
+With the automatic backup functionality, this is less necessary, but still a good idea.

 # Quick Start Guide